 - E. 72nd Street Playground - The East 72nd Street Playground underwent a recent eight month renovation.
 The facelift brought in a brand-new push-button water fountain, a new sandbox, a climber that connects to a pyramid climber, new slides and tire and strap swings.
 In the 1970s, the space was remodeled as an "adventure style" playground, which gave kids small walls to climb and tunnels to hide in.
 The idea is the same for the new facelift, but the upgrade follows current safety standards and handicap accessibility while better blending into the environment

-- Adventure Playground - Central Park Conservancy is rehabilitating Adventure Playground to improve infrastructure and accessibility.
-They will be re-creating play features from the original playground that were lost over time, while adding fun new features for children to enjoy.
-In the surrounding landscape, paths will be rebuilt and new plantings added to improve your experience in the Park.
-It is expected to reopen later this summer.
+- Adventure Playground - Central Park Conservancy recently rehabilitated Adventure Playground to improve its infrastructure and accessibility.
+They re-created play features from the original playground that were lost over time, while adding fun new features for children to enjoy.
+In the surrounding landscape, paths were rebuilt and new plantings were added to improve your experience in the Park.
+It re-opened summer 2015.

 - Tarr-Coyne Tots Playground - Completely rebuilt as part of the Central Park Conservancy's Central Play campaign, Tarr-Coyne Tots Playground features play equipment designed for the Park's youngest visitors.
 The new playground includes a sprinkler for the very first time, two sandboxes and elevated sand tables, swings, and land forms.
 The land forms provide the youngest users with many opportunities for crawling, climbing, and exploration.
 Locted at West 68th Street off of Central Park West.